-Program income generated during a funding period exceeding that contained in the approved budget must be used in furtherance of eligible project objectives.
+If the MBDA Business Center project generates more program income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess program income must be used by the MBDA Business Center operator in furtherance of eligible project objectives.
 Subject to written approval by the Grants Officer, program income generated by a MBDA Business Center project that cannot be expended during the funding period in which it is earned (e.g., when unanticipated program income is obtained towards the end of the funding period) may be carried forward by the MBDA Business Center operator for one year only to be expended in furtherance of project objectives in the award's next subsequent funding period.
-Excess program income generated during one funding period may not be carried back to satisfy cost share shortfalls in prior funding periods.
-Program income that is not (1) expended in furtherance of project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the project's total allowable cost.
+However, excess program income generated during one funding period may not be carried back by the MBDA Business Center operator to fund non-federal cost share shortfalls in prior funding periods.
+In addition, program income that is not (1) expended in furtherance of project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the project's total allowable cost.
 Any of the aforementioned circumstances may result in the MBDA Business Center operator being required to reimburse MBDA for some, or all, of the federal share disbursed to the operator under the MBDA Business Center award.
 See the "Program Income" discussion in the Proposed Budget and Narrative portion of Section IV.B. of the FFO for additional information on this requirement.